lakmalasela/currency_exchange/README.md

 MONGO_URI=mongodb+srv://asela:TzJfLeUjVyBaclex@cluster0.9snvyq7.mongodb.net/?retryWrites=true&w=majority&appName=Cluster0

 ###########################################################################################################################################################################################
-# Currency Exchange Application - front
+# Currency Exchange Application - frontend

 This is a React.js application that provides a user interface for currency conversion.
 It uses Material-UI for styling and Axios for making HTTP requests to the backend API.